The Best DLC for Cities: Skylines

 Oil fields fire

 An expansion that destroys your city is always going to be a little divisive.
 Catastrophes have long featured in city builders.
 Colossal Order didn’t include an alien invasion but the disasters are still suitably epic.
 They have the potential to absolutely batter your city and leave permanent scars in their wake.
+New shelters and early warning systems give you the opportunity to save the majority of your residents’ lives and quickly begin to rebuild.
+Elsewhere, watch towers and helicopters give you tools to deal with new problems like forest fires.

 The disasters are very well realised and there’s no problem with the quality of the product.
 But in terms of priority, Natural Disasters is probably the hardest DLC to quantify because it depends so much on your own playstyle.